sallen2/rps-multiplayer/README.md

-# rps-multiplayer
+# Multiplayer Rock Paper Scissors

-This is a online multiplayer Rock, paper, scissors game.
+This is a online multiplayer Rock, Paper, Scissors game.
 Have a dispute and can't decide on something with someone.
 Pull up this game and settle it fair and square.

 ## Application